wso2/docs-mi/en/docs/reference/connectors/redis-connector/redis-connector-example.md

 2. Retrieve all stock volume details from the Redis server.
 3. Remove stock volume details from Redis server.

 All three operations are exposed via an `StockQuoteAPI` API.
-The API with the context `/stockquote` has four resources
+The API with the context `/stockquote` has three resources:

 * `/getstockquote/{symbol}`: This is used to get stock volume details while extracting and sending details to the Redis hash map.
 * `/getstockvolumedetails` : Retrieve information about the inserted stock volume details.